-The force restructuring provision was established to meet the costs of voluntary redundancies and early retirements on the grounds of voluntary redundancy, agreed during the current financial year (and charged to the CIES in that year) but falling into the following financial year.
-The costs are charged directly to the provision when they are actually paid out.
 The insurance provision was established to meet liability claims which are not covered by external insurers.
 The balance reflects the Group's independent external insurance advisor's assessment of the level of outstanding liabilities.
 The provision represents non-current amounts which are expected to be recovered or settled over more than 12 months.
 No amounts are expected within one year.

-Contingent Liabilities
+16. Contingent Liabilities